rompacz/cards-workshop/README.md

 cards-workshop
 ==============

-Repo with cpp card games
+Repo with cpp card games.
+Self learning project with c++, VS2010, and maybe uml.